Roman Katsman

 Roman Katsman (Hebrew: רומן כצמן; born 1969) is an Israeli professor and researcher of Hebrew and Russian literature.
 He is Full Professor of the Department of Literature of the Jewish People in Bar-Ilan University.

 Biography

 Katsman was born in Zhitomir (Ukraine) on November 26, 1969.
 He has lived in Israel since 1990.
 He earned his Ph.D. (cum laude) from Bar-Ilan University in 1999.
 The title of his dissertation was "Mythopoesis: Theory, Method and Application in the Selected Works by Dostoevsky and Agnon."
 Since 2000, Katsman has taught in the Department of Literature of the Jewish People in Bar-Ilan University.
 From 2014 to 2017, he served as the Head of the Department.
 Established the Program for Jewish-Russian Literature.
-Katsman is married and has two children - Anna and Eli.
+Katsman is married to Tatyana and has two children - Anna and Eli.